djuarez42/Minishell/PLAN.md

 **Implementation approach**:
 1. Find the location where "command not found" error is generated
 2. Change format from: `"command not found: %s"`
-3. To: `"minishell: line 1: %s: command not found"` (or use "bash" to match test exactly)
+3. To: `"bash: line 1: %s: command not found"` (match bash exactly)

 ---